Introduction to Light-emitting Diode

 3. Based on Chemical Composition

-The color of light emitted by an LED is determined by the semiconductor material used in its construction.
+The color of light emitted by an LED is determined by its semiconductor material, such as Gallium Nitride (GaN) for blue light or Gallium Arsenide Phosphide (GaAsP) for red and yellow light.
 Different materials have different bandgaps, which dictates the energy and wavelength of the emitted photons.
 The table below lists some common semiconductor materials and the corresponding colors they produce.

 1. Display Screens and Communication Signal Displays